AIM-82

-The AIM-82 was a missile planned by the US Air Force but canceled before any prototypes were built.
+The AIM-82 was a missile planned by the US Air Force but cancelled before any prototypes were built.
+It was designed as a much more maneuverable replacement for the AIM-9 Sidewinder to give it better performance against enemy fighter aircraft in close combat.
+Development was cancelled in favor of joining the US Navy's similar project, the AIM-95.

 Overview

 In 1969 the USAF was developing the F-15 Eagle fighter.
 Planned as the ultimate air superiority aircraft, the F-15 was intended to be as perfect as possible in every respect.
 Rather than rely on the existing AIM-9 Sidewinder, it was decided to develop an entirely new short-range air-to-air missile to equip the aircraft.
-The AIM-82 was to be an all-aspect missile, capable of locking onto the target from any angle; Sidewinders of this period could only achieve a target lock if fired from almost directly behind the target where the heat of the engines provided a large infrared signature to the missile's seeker head.
-Infrared guidance would give the missile a fire-and-forget capability, allowing the firing aircraft to break contact as soon as it was launched.
+The AIM-82 was to be an infrared-guided, all-aspect missile, capable of locking onto the target from any angle; Sidewinders of this period could only achieve a target lock if fired from almost directly behind the target where the heat of the engines provided a large infrared signature to the missile's seeker head.

 In 1970 a development contract was awarded to General Dynamics, Hughes Aircraft and Philco-Ford.
 Proposals were submitted later that year, but in that September the AIM-82 was canceled.
 The main reason was the existence of the United States Navy AIM-95 Agile program, which was developing a new short-range air-to-air missile for the F-14 Tomcat.
 Inter-service rivalry aside, there seemed little point in developing two missiles to perform essentially identical roles, so development on the AIM-95 was authorized.
 Eventually, the AIM-95 was also canceled and the AIM-9 was updated to remain in service—and indeed remains in service to this day.